raoul2000/yii2-workflow/guide/concepts.md

 ## What is SimpleWorkflow

-*SimpleWorkflow* is a set on objects dedicated to help the developer in managing the life-cycle of an ActiveRecord model within a *workflow*.
+*SimpleWorkflow* is a set on objects dedicated to help managing the life-cycle of an ActiveRecord model within a *workflow*.

 It includes :

 - a behavior (*SimpleWorkflowBehavior*)
-- a Workflow Source Component (*WorkflowPhpSource*) supporting 2 workflows formats
+- a Workflow Source Component (*WorkflowPhpSource*) supporting 2 workflows formats (for now)
 - a Validator (*WorkflowValidator*)
 - three event sequence models
 - various helpers

+*SimpleWorkflow* can be configure to fit your requirements and if that's not enough, you can extend all classes so to implement your own features.

 ## Identifiers

 The *SimpleWorkflow* refers to workflows and statuses using identifiers.
 The way these identifiers are formatted, depends on the *WorkflowSource* components used.

 ## Initial Status

 The initial status is the first status assigned to a model, that's the *entry point* into a workflow.
 Each